We’re making the web more African one language at a time…

 - Enabling African language speakers to learn online and in their own languages

-- Building digital platforms to ensure mobile-first access to this knowledge in African languages.
+- Building digital platforms to ensure mobile-first access to this content, in African languages.

 Courses are short, easy to complete and focus on skills development.
-They are delivered online through the Diji website and via a WhatsApp chatbot for low-resource environments.
+They are delivered online through the Diji website and via chatbots for low-resource environments.

-iAfrika is a mobile website of African cultures, customs and histories, delivered in African languages.
+iAfrika is a mobile website of African cultures, customs and histories, in African languages.

-It is a valuable resources for African language speakers.
-Each month over 140, 000 people visit iAfrika and read its pages over 500, 000 times.
+It is a valuable resource for African language speakers.
+Each month over 160, 000 people visit iAfrika and read its pages over 500, 000 times.

 Diji and iAfrika are based on our local knowledge theory of change.

 Mpumi has over 18 years of experience in the media industry – print, broadcasting and digital.
 She is an all-rounder, having worked as journalist, copy editor, managing editor, newsroom & production manager, mentor and editor.